FuXi-Nowcast: Environment-conditioned deep learning for severe convection nowcasting: Introduction

 \section{Introduction}

-The intensifying impacts of climate change are driving more frequent and destructive high-impact weather events, such as strong winds and heavy rainfall, with growing threats to socio-economic stability and public safety \cite{raymond2020emergence,bojinski2023towards,tripathy2023climate,fowler2024precipitation, haslinger2025increasing}.
-Therefore, accurate high-resolution weather forecasts are essential for effective climate adaptation and disaster mitigation.
-Nowcasting, the very short-term weather prediction over the next 0-6 hours, plays an increasingly important role \cite{schmid2019nowcasting, chen2020deep, franch2020precipitation}.
-It relies on real-time, high-resolution observations to describe the current atmospheric state and predict its immediate evolution \cite{bojinski2023towards}.
-The urgent for accurate nowcasting arises from the inherent limitations of conventional physics-based numerical weather prediction (NWP) systems at short lead times.
-Due to computational latency, infrequent updates, and model spin-up issues \cite{sun2014use, ravuri2021skilful, huang2012integrating}, NWP forecasts show reduced forecast skill during the first few hours, particularly for localized, high-impact weather events \cite{sheridan2018current, majumdar2021multiscale, hess2022deep}.
+Severe convection often causes severe rainfall, damaging winds, and lightning into small, rapidly evolving systems, making it one of the most consequential tests of operational weather forecasting.
+High-impact weather in the first few forecast hours poses a major challenge for operational warning systems, particularly short-duration heavy rainfall and severe convective wind.
+Therefore, accurate high-resolution nowcasting is essential for disaster mitigation and timely decision-making \cite{raymond2020emergence,bojinski2023towards,tripathy2023climate,fowler2024precipitation, haslinger2025increasing}.
+Nowcasting, usually defined as short-range weather prediction over the next 0 to 6 hours \cite{schmid2019nowcasting, chen2020deep, franch2020precipitation}, relies on real-time, high-resolution observations to describe the current atmospheric state and its immediate evolution \cite{bojinski2023towards}.
+Conventional numerical weather prediction (NWP) systems often show limited skill at these lead times because of computational latency, infrequent updates, and model spin-up issues \cite{sun2014use, ravuri2021skilful, huang2012integrating}, especially for localized convective hazards \cite{sheridan2018current, majumdar2021multiscale, hess2022deep}.